ALive-research/Slicer-Liver/Docs/architecture/target-mrml-node-hierarchy.md

   carrier).
 Segment masks persist through the segmentation's own `.seg.nrrd` storage, not through `.lrp.json`.
 See [`territories-class-hierarchy.md`](territories-class-hierarchy.md).
+- **Volumetry carries its own LayerDM family** (added 2026-09-11, recording PR #606 / #570).  `vtkMRMLVolumetrySeedsNode` is the seed carrier; the display node is **data-only** per ADR-0033 — it holds radius/colour plus the ADR-0038 arm/hover/grab interaction state, and renders nothing itself.  `HighlightSeedID` and the transient placement point are deliberately C++ members rather than node attributes, so they never serialize.
+ADR-0012's "LiverVolumetry does not carry an SLDM display node" is superseded.
 - **Plan ↔ Territories**: no node reference.
 Per [ADR-0023][adr-0023] amendment, plans do not reference territories or partitions or UI stage state.
 Visual co-existence